JuliaKeller13/KanMind_frontend/README.md

 <p>
-  The original frontend was provided by Developer Akademie so that students could implement and integrate their own backend API.
+  The original frontend was provided by Developer Akademie so that students could implement and connect their own backend API.
 </p>

 <p>